← Guides

 6. Watch the budget as you go

-Log costs with + Expense in Money as they land — vans, hotels, per diems.
+Log costs on each show's Finances tab as they land — vans, hotels, per diems.
 Check Money → Reports for live per-tour profitability so a thin night doesn't surprise you at the end.

 7. Settle each night